nuxt/docs/en/api/configuration-transition.md

 ---
-title: "API: The transition Property"
+title: 'API: The transition Property'
 description: Set the default properties of the page transitions.
 ---